 Which Types of Stain You Can’t Apply Tung Oil Over?

-1. Miniwax Stain
+1. Minwax Stain

 You can’t apply Tung oil over the Minwax stain.
-That’s because Miniwax stain is also a penetrating oil finish and will fill the wood pores.
+That’s because Minwax stain is also a penetrating oil finish and will fill the wood pores.
 So, if you apply Tung oil over it, the wood oil won’t be able to penetrate and won’t stick.

 2. Gel Stain